Capitaojob/heroesfight/README.md

 ## Contributing

-If you'd like to contribute to the Heroes Battle, please follow these steps:
+If you'd like to contribute to the Heroes Fight, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.